Ren0k/Project-Atmospheric-Drag/README.md

 Some parts like landing gears and parachutes have an additional drag modifier defining a specific state
 - **partVariants**
 Some parts like engines have different variants that correspond to different drag cubes

+## Bypassing the User Interface

+Look at the file called createProfile.ks.
+The function called 'example_CreateProfile' is an example of how to skip the user interface, just input values and create a drag profile.
+The input to the 'executeAnalysis' function has to be a lexicon of defined parameters.

+## How to read a drag profile?

+A dragprofile has a machStart, machEnd and dT property.
+For every mach number, a lexicon key of (mach/dT) is created.
+So going mach 1.5, dT being 0.01, a key of 1.5/0.01 = 150 is used.
+The same applies to the machStart and machEnd key.
+The reason for this is to prevent floating point (rounding) errors in the keys.

+In addition, 2 tangent vectors are computed so a 'Catmull-Rom Spline' can be created between every mach key.
+This allows you to use the same hermite interpolator to get the most exact values between mach keys.
+Of course you can use a linear method (example provided), or simple round your mach number to the nearest key.

+The function 'useProfile' demonstrates a few of these concepts and it will make more sense looking through this file.